 One of the most picturesque sights in the Azores Islands, the Lagoon of Seven Cities is a twin lake formed in the crater of a dormant volcano.
 The two lakes have a noticeably different water color, named Green Lake and Blue Lake, which are linked together by a narrow straight in the middle.
 The surrounding area of mountains and hills contains a number of different hikes that offer beautiful views over the lakes and scenery below.

 Name：Lagoa das Sete Cidades

 Address：Sao Miguel, Portugal

-Ponta da Piedade is another natural attraction in Portugal which is worth sightseeing.
-It features cliffs carved into rock pillars, hidden grottos, and natural tunnels.
-These rock formations stand grandly against the deep blue waters of the ocean.
-The best manner of sightseeing around Ponta da Piedade is by joining boat tours that will allow you to navigate the sea caves and the rock formations.
-Sightseeing around Ponta da Piedade could be one of the most enjoyable activities you can do when you are in Portugal.
+Located at the southern tip of the country, Ponta de Piedade is famous for its uniquely-shaped cliffs that have been naturally carved into rock pillars, hidden grottoes and tunnels.
+These rock formations stand out in a grand manner against the deep blue waters of the ocean.
+The best way to see Ponta da Piedade in all its glory is by joining a boat tour that will allow you to navigate the sea caves and rock formations.

 Name：Ponta da Piedade